This information is for:

 - Helpless - especially if both mum and baby are in hospital, or if you are in charge of a baby on your own, without any other support.

-A Postpartum Psychosis can be traumatic for the whole family, so it’s not surprising that people often have these feelings.
-Remember, nearly all women recover completely from Postpartum Psychosis.
+Postpartum psychosis can be traumatic for the whole family, so it’s not surprising that people often have these feelings.
+Remember, nearly all women recover completely from postpartum psychosis.
 Your partner/relative just needs time, the right treatment, and support from her family, friends and professionals.

 Don’t worry if your partner/relative seems anxious when she first comes home.
 She may need a lot of support with seemingly simple every-day decisions and tasks.
 In time, she will get back her confidence.

 Once home from hospital, the mother will usually be supported by the community mental health team or specialist perinatal mental health team, along with her health visitor and GP.